nu-iot-lab/LoRaWAN-SIM-2.4/README.md

 # LoRaWAN-SIM
-A LoRaWAN simulator for 2.4GHz LoRa transceivers
+A LoRaWAN simulator for 2.4GHz LoRa transceivers (Work in progress!)

 ## Features: